FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO -->

-FC-BGP doesn't need to negotiate with peers as it is defined as a transitive path attribute in BGP UPDATE message.
-So there is no need to defines a new BGP capability {{RFC5492}}.
+FC-BGP is NOT REQUIRED to negotiate with peers as it is defined as a transitive path attribute in the BGP UPDATE message.
+Therefore, there is no need to define a new BGP capability {{RFC5492}} here.

 # FC Path Attribute

 Unlike BGPsec, FC-BGP does not modify the AS_PATH.
 Instead, FC is enclosed in a BGP UPDATE message as an optional, transitive, and extended length path attribute.
-Thus, it is unnecessary to negotiate this feature in the BGP OPEN message.
+So, it isn't necessary to negotiate this capability in the BGP OPEN message.

+This document registers a new attribute type code for this attribute: TBD.

+The FC path attribute includes the digital signatures that protect the pathlet information.
+We refer to those update messages that contain the FC path attribute as "FC-BGP UPDATE messages".

 Although FC-BGP would not modify the AS_PATH path attribute, it is REQUIRED to never use the AS_SET or AS_CONFED_SET in FC-BGP according to what {{RFC6472}} says.